The Top Family Activities in Milford Sound

 2. Fly Over the Fiord in a Scenic Flight

 Another cool way to take in the glorious views of Milford Sound is via a helicopter tour.
-Milford Sound Helicopters departs from Milford Sound Airport, offering families several flight options, from their 25-minute flight climbing Mitre Peak and Bowen Falls to their 45-minute flight heading over Sutherland Falls and the Tutuko Glacier.
+Milford Sound Helicopters (more info on Viator and Tripadvisor) departs from Milford Sound Airport, offering families several flight options, from their 25-minute flight climbing Mitre Peak and Bowen Falls to their 45-minute flight heading over Sutherland Falls and the Tutuko Glacier.
 Flights are suitable for all ages and infant seats are available.
 You also have a multitude of flight options from Queenstown and Te Anau, which eliminates that torturously long drive to Milford Sound.
 Check them out in the 5 Best Scenic Flights to Milford Sound from Queenstown.

 Location: Milford Sound Airport, State Highway 94, Milford Sound.